helium/helium-js/README.md

   nonce: account.speculativeNonce + 1,
 })

-// Create signatures payload
-const signatures = new Map([[bob.address, await bob.sign(paymentTxn.serialize())]])
+// Create signatures payload, a map of address to signature const signatures = new Map([[bob.address, await bob.sign(paymentTxn.serialize())]])

-// Construct multisig signature const multisigSig = await MultisigSignature.create(
-  multisigAddress, [bob.address, aliceAddress], signatures, )
+// Construct multisig signature using the address, the full set of all addresses, and the required signatures const multisigSig = await MultisigSignature.create( multisigAddress, [bob.address, aliceAddress], signatures, )